cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/users/validating-json.md

 By default, the signing key used by Access rotates every 6 weeks.
 This means you will need to programmatically or manually update keys as they rotate.
 Previous keys are valid for 7 days after rotation to allow time for rotation.

 You can enforce a longer or shorter key rotation interval using the following API.
-For security or testing purposes, keys can be manually rotated using the following API.
+For security or testing purposes, keys can be manually rotated using the ]following API](https://api.cloudflare.com/#access-keys-configuration-update-access-keys-configuration).

-Keys can also be manually rotated using the following API.
+Keys can also be manually rotated using the [following API](https://api.cloudflare.com/#access-keys-configuration-rotate-access-keys).
 This can be done for testing or security purposes.

 ### Golang example